Genevieve Bell: Career

 Bell was also a Thinker in Residence for South Australia from 2008 to 2010.
 Her visiting appointment was intended to help guide government policy surrounding a new national broadband initiative.
-Bell conducted ethnographic research and developed new innovative research methods to identify barriers to adoption and drivers around broadband uptake.
-Her final report, “Getting Connected, staying connected: exploring the role of new technology in Australian society” is available online.
+Bell conducted ethnographic research and developed new innovative research methods to identify barriers to adoption and drivers around broadband uptake and her final report is available online.

-After 18 years as Intel's resident anthropologist in Silicon Valley, Bell returned to Australia in 2017 as the first of five appointments under the ANU Vice-Chancellor Brian Schmidt's Entrepreneurial Fellows scheme.
-She is a distinguished professor at the ANU College of Engineering and Computer Science, where she is focusing on "exploring how to bring together data science, design thinking and ethnography to drive new approaches in engineering; and ... exploring the questions of what it means to be human in a data-driven economy and world".
-She is the university's inaugural appointee of the Florence Violet McKenzie Chair, named in honour of Australia's first female electrical engineer.
+After 18 years as Intel's resident anthropologist, Bell returned to Australia in 2017 as the first of five appointments under the ANU Vice-Chancellor Brian Schmidt's Entrepreneurial Fellows scheme.
+She is a distinguished professor at the ANU College of Engineering, Computing and Cybernetics.
+She is the university's inaugural appointee of the Florence Violet McKenzie Chair, named in honour of Australia's first female electrical engineer and lifelong proponent of technical education for women.

 In 2017, the ANU announced a major 10-year plan to drive the expansion of its program in engineering and computer science.
 The expansion in part was to be led by Bell as the director of the newly founded Autonomy, Agency and Assurance Institute, to be known as the 3A Institute or 3Ai, co-founded by Australian National University and CSIRO’s Data61, Australia's largest data innovation network.
 The 3A Institute brings together a diverse team from a range of disciplines to tackle complex problems around artificial intelligence, data and technology and managing their impact on humanity.

+Since returning to Australia, Bell's expertise in the field of AI development and regulation has been recognised by government and industry.
+At the 2016 Advance Awards, Bell received the Award for Technology Innovation and Overall 2016 Advance Global Australian Award.
+In October 2018, Bell was elected as a fellow of the Australian Academy of Technology and Engineering (ATSE).
+She was also appointed to the National Science and Technology Advisory Council During her time on the council, Bell was involved in authoring a 2020 report titled "What motivates people to download and continue to use the COVIDSafe app?".
+Additionally, Bell was the lead author of the 2023 Rapid Response Information Report (RRIP) on Generative AI for the Minister for Industry and Science.